octopize/avatar-python/doc/source/how_to.rst

     print(job.status)
     print(job.result)

-How to lunch privacy metrics
+How to launch privacy metrics
 ----------------------------

-You can lunch a privacy metrics with two datasets, the original and the anonymized.
+You can launch a privacy metrics with two datasets, the original and the anonymized.

-You need to enter some parameters to lunch some specifics privacy metrics.
+You need to enter some parameters to launch some specifics privacy metrics.

 .. code:: python